amandaol/generate-selector/readme.md

 Icon made by [Freepik](http://www.flaticon.com) and licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).

 ## Change log
-v.1.2 - Added "View intermediate selectors" button.
-This allows the user to tweak the selector they've been given to something more suitable (since the tool can't know all your reasoning for picking a different selector path).
+v.1.1 - Generate the path on alt+click.
+Auto copies to clipboard. v.1.2 - Added the ability to edit the selector path.
+This may be needed in cases where the HTML is unusually deep or complex, or simply poorly built.